For most people, commercial protein powders are going to be the most convenient way to get a daily or post-exercise boost of amino acids.

 Peas are great protein sources and a great way to get high-quality organic protein for a reasonable price.

-The great thing is that the effort involved above will be just a few minutes of preparation, and once you’ve done the process a few times, it’ll be very easy to make a weekly or monthly batch.
+Once you’ve done the process a few times, it’ll be very easy to make a weekly or monthly batch.